Bloodragoon/blog/_posts/2018-09-17-The-Cavern.markdown

 ---

 <p style="font-size:100%;">
-The Cavern is a project I created with two goals in mind; solidifying my currents knowledge with using Unreal Engine 4 and building good consistent work habits.
+The Cavern is a project I created with two goals in mind; solidifying my current knowledge with using Unreal Engine 4 and building good consistent work habits.
 The assets used are from Epic Games 'Soul: Cave' market place asset pack.
 </p>

 <p style="text-align: center;"><i>